RedVoxInc/datawindow-examples/docs/source/03b_event_data.md

 # Print the number of events in the stream
 print(stream.num_events())

+# Print the audio input sample rate
+print(stream.input_sample_rate)

+# Print the number of samples per window (the number of points the model needs to make a decision)
+print(stream.samples_per_window)

+# Print the number of samples per hop (how often the model starts a new window for detection)
+print(stream.samples_per_hop)

+# Print the version of the model used to detect the sounds
+print(stream.model_version)

 # Change the value below to the desired index
 event_index = 0